navikt/padm2/README.md

 ```

+### Creating/Updating flowchart
+Open a web browser and go to: https://app.diagrams.net/
+to edit the curent flowchart import it from here: /src/flowchart/flyttdiagram.drawio
+Do the changes you want, and the save it as a drawio, back to /src/flowchart/flyttdiagram.drawio
+And export it to a svg file here: /src/svg/flytdiagram.svg
+Commit and push the changes so its up to date

 #### Build and run tests
 To build locally and run the integration tests you can simply run `./gradlew shadowJar` or on windows